Skip to content

 The Guild may set up a “which club should I join” filter for Instagram for some events.
 You can use the filter on @curtinguild instagram account during Orientation week and re-use it to promote on your club and personal socials.
 Share to your Facebook Story.

-Note: Only clubs who apply for stalls will be listed in the filter.
+Note: Only clubs who are approved to run stalls will be listed in the filter.

 Guild Club Spotlight Video Series